 Let us know how you’re feeling about the jail ordinance or if we missed something above.
 Email us at email@example.com.

-9/24/2023 – We updated the Funding/Timeline to state “a minimum” of 50% will go towards services.
+- 9/24/2023 – We updated the Funding/Timeline to state “a minimum” of 50% will go towards services.
 Thanks to Dena Jensen for finding this error.
+We also modified the information about capacity.